New York

 Prenatal Testing Offered

-Medicaid fee-for-service (FFS) and Medicaid Managed Care (MMC) cover non-invasive prenatal trisomy screening using cell-free fetal DNA for high-risk singleton pregnancies when one or more of the following criteria is met:
+Medicaid fee-for-service (FFS) covers non-invasive prenatal trisomy screening using cell-free fetal DNA for high-risk singleton pregnancies when one or more of the following criteria is met:

 1. Either parent has a family history of an aneuploidy in a 1st* or 2nd** degree relative;